rbosko/DS440/Readme.md

-EvolveGCN
+Exploration of Attention Layers with Evolving Graph Convolutional Networks for Dynamic Graphs for Detection of Fraudulent Activity in Bitcoin
 =====

-This repository contains the code for [EvolveGCN: Evolving Graph Convolutional Networks for Dynamic Graphs](https://arxiv.org/abs/1902.10191), published in AAAI 2020.
+This repository contains the code for my final capstone project.
+The orginal EvolveGCN model originates from [1].

 ## Data

-7 datasets were used in the paper:
+2 datasets were used in the paper:

 - stochastic block model: See the 'data' folder.
 Untar the file for use.
-- bitcoin OTC: Downloadable from http://snap.stanford.edu/data/soc-sign-bitcoin-otc.html
-- bitcoin Alpha: Downloadable from http://snap.stanford.edu/data/soc-sign-bitcoin-alpha.html
-- uc_irvine: Downloadable from http://konect.uni-koblenz.de/networks/opsahl-ucsocial
-- autonomous systems: Downloadable from http://snap.stanford.edu/data/as-733.html
-- reddit hyperlink network: Downloadable from http://snap.stanford.edu/data/soc-RedditHyperlinks.html
 - elliptic: A preprocessed version of https://www.kaggle.com/ellipticco/elliptic-data-set is provided in the following link: ~~https://ibm.box.com/s/j04m8lwoqktjixke2gj7lgllrvvdidme.~~ Untar the file in the 'data' folder for use.

 Update on elliptic: The box link is no longer valid.
 Please see the [instruction](elliptic_construction.md) to manually prepare the preprocessed version.